voytas75/Courses/temp.md

 In this lesson, we’ll dive into the fundamental building blocks of regex: metacharacters.
 Metacharacters are special characters that have specific functions in defining regex patterns.

 🔤 Literal Characters:

-	•	Most characters in a regex pattern are treated as literal characters.
+- Most characters in a regex pattern are treated as literal characters.
-	•	For example, the pattern hello will match the exact sequence “hello” in a text.
+- For example, the pattern hello will match the exact sequence “hello” in a text.

 Metacharacters:
 Metacharacters are characters with special meanings in regex and provide more advanced pattern matching capabilities.

 .
 (Dot):

-	•	The dot metacharacter matches any single character, except for a newline character.
+- The dot metacharacter matches any single character, except for a newline character.
 	•	For example, the pattern a.b will match “aab”, “acb”, “adb”, etc., but not “a\nb”.

 * (Asterisk):

-	•	The asterisk metacharacter matches the preceding character zero or more times.
+- The asterisk metacharacter matches the preceding character zero or more times.
-	•	For example, the pattern ab*c will match “ac”, “abc”, “abbc”, “abbbc”, etc.
+- For example, the pattern ab*c will match “ac”, “abc”, “abbc”, “abbbc”, etc.

 + (Plus):

-	•	The plus metacharacter matches the preceding character one or more times.
+- The plus metacharacter matches the preceding character one or more times.
-	•	For example, the pattern ab+c will match “abc”, “abbc”, “abbbc”, etc., but not “ac”.
+- For example, the pattern ab+c will match “abc”, “abbc”, “abbbc”, etc., but not “ac”.

 ?
 (Question Mark):

-	•	The question mark metacharacter matches the preceding character zero or one time.
+- The question mark metacharacter matches the preceding character zero or one time.
-	•	For example, the pattern colou?r will match both “color” and “colour”.
+- For example, the pattern colou?r will match both “color” and “colour”.

 | (Pipe):

-	•	The pipe metacharacter acts as an OR operator and matches either the pattern before or after it.
+- The pipe metacharacter acts as an OR operator and matches either the pattern before or after it.
-	•	For example, the pattern apple|orange will match “apple” or “orange”.
+- For example, the pattern apple|orange will match “apple” or “orange”.

 [] (Character Class):

-	•	The character class metacharacters allow matching a specific set of characters.
+- The character class metacharacters allow matching a specific set of characters.
-	•	For example, the pattern [aeiou] will match any single vowel character.
+- For example, the pattern [aeiou] will match any single vowel character.

 [^] (Negation in Character Class):

-	•	When ^ is used as the first character within a character class, it negates the set, matching any character not in the class.
+- When ^ is used as the first character within a character class, it negates the set, matching any character not in the class.
-	•	For example, the pattern [^aeiou] will match any non-vowel character.
+- For example, the pattern [^aeiou] will match any non-vowel character.

 () (Grouping):

-	•	Parentheses are used to create groups and capture sub-patterns within a regex expression.
+- Parentheses are used to create groups and capture sub-patterns within a regex expression.
-	•	For example, the pattern (ab)+ will match “ab”, “abab”, “ababab”, etc.
+- For example, the pattern (ab)+ will match “ab”, “abab”, “ababab”, etc.

 These are some of the essential metacharacters in regex, and they provide a solid foundation for constructing more complex patterns to match specific text patterns effectively.

-In the next lesson, we will explore how to use the -match operator in PowerShell to apply these regex patterns and perform text filtering.
-If you have any questions or need further clarification on metacharacters, feel free to ask! 🌟
+In the next lesson, we will explore how to use the -match operator in PowerShell to apply these regex patterns and perform text filtering. 🌟

 ##### Creating simple regex patterns for pattern matching.